Gold Functions and Switched Cube Functions Are Not 0-Extendable in Dimension $n > 5$: The Case of Switched Cube Functions

 Finally, the last statement of the lemma is clear, since the weight of the binary expansion of

 is strictly greater than 2 for all values of $k$. \end{proof}

-Case 1 in Lemma~\ref{lem:trace2} corresponds to (i) with $i=j+k=m-1$ and to (iii) with $j+k=m$.
+Case 1 in Lemma~\ref{lem:trace2} corresponds to Case (i) in Observation 1, with $i=j+k=m-1$ and to Case (iii) with $j+k=m$.
 Also Case 2 in Lemma~\ref{lem:trace2} corresponds to (i) with $i=j+k=m-1$ and to (iii) with $j+k=m$.
 Let now $5 \leq m \leq n-3$ and $r = 2^m-9$.
 From Lemma~\ref{lem:trace2}, we obtain that the coefficient $v_r$ of $x^r$ in the univariate representation of $f$ equals Expression (\ref{vr}) in which the sum in $s$ is in fact reduced to $s\in \{0,1\}$, i.e.,

 Further, from Lemma~\ref{lem:trace2}, we deduce that $u_{r+2+4}$, which corresponds to Case 1, equals $a^{2^{m-1}}\ell_{m-1} + \ell_m$ (where the last term comes from (iii)) and that $u_{r+1+2}$, which corresponds to Case 2, equals $a^{2^{m-1}} \ell_{m-2}^2 + \ell_{m-1}^2$.
 Hence, we obtain the relation